-Active Directory from Microsoft is one of the most widely used user authentication and network permissions management tools in the world.
+Active Directory from Microsoft (MS AD) is one of the most widely used user authentication and network permissions management tools in the world.
 It allows for federated login across an entire corporate network and management of user roles and permissions from a single point across multiple services.

 This service is extremely valuable for larger and more developed business structures, since system administrators would be more efficient managing computers that were added to the domain centrally.
 Services like Microsoft Exchange and Microsoft SQL Server also need Active Directory to operate properly.
 Any instance of Active Directory Domain Controller going offline is a significant problem since all users won’t be able to log in and the overall system would be unable to work properly in general.